myBase - Save and Organize All Your Information In One Place

 To run myBase Desktop v7.x, you will need a PC (or Tablet PC) running GNU/Linux, Mac OS X, or Windows XP+.

-Note that with in different distributions of GNU/Linux, you may need to manually install additional packages to resolve the shared library dependencies.
-To check out the library dependencies for myBase 7.x, open Terminal, change to the program's directory, and run the command 'ldd myBase'.
+Note that with different distributions of GNU/Linux, you may need to manually install additional packages to resolve the shared library dependencies.
+To check the library dependencies for myBase 7.x, open a Terminal window, change to the program's directory, and run the command 'ldd myBase'.

-For Mac OS X, open the downloaded .dmg package file, then drag the myBase icon and drop into the system's Applications folder, then you can double click on the program's icon to start it.
+For Mac OS X, open the downloaded .dmg package file, then drag the myBase icon and drop it into the system's Applications folder, whereby you can double click on the program's icon to start it.

 For GNU/Linux, simply delete the program's directory.

 For Mac OS X, trash the program icon from the system's Applications folder.

-Note that you may want to first create backups for your own .nyf database files before uninstalling.
+Note that you may want to first create backups for your own .nyf database files before uninstalling the software.